Episode 144. Crazy News Stories from 'The Times' Publication

 More than five gallons of coffee.

-I feel like you'd almost give yourself hyponetremia just from drinking that much fluid.
+I feel like you'd almost give yourself hyponotremia just from drinking that much fluid.

-Like, Like even with it being, you know, uh like making you pee and everything, like you're taking in so much liquid at that point.
+Like, even with it being, you know, like making you pee and everything, like, you're taking in so much liquid at that point.

 Like, how does your body even void it?

-Steve's like do like some kind of like Marvel of human anatomy here.
+Steve's like some kind of like marvel of human anatomy here.

 Well, let's look at this really quick.

-Five gallons of coffee is too much for a single person, as it contains a dangerously high amount of caffeine that could lead to serious health consequences.
+Yes, five gallons of coffee is too much for a single person as it contains a dangerously high amount of caffeine that could lead to serious health consequences.

-The recommended daily limit for most healthy adults is around 400 milligrams of caffeine, which is about four eight ounce cups of brute coffee, which is what I drink like every day.
+The recommended daily limit for most healthy adults is around 400 milligrams of caffeine, which is about four eight-ounce cups of brewed coffee, which is what I drink like every day.

 Four cups.